 In 2013, Bullhorn found that 97% of recruiters rely heavily on LinkedIn for hiring, while only 12% use all three major social networks―LinkedIn, Twitter, and Facebook.

 However, we’ve seen a growing interest in social media among recruiters.
-In 2018, respondents of our global staffing survey ranked social media as a top-3 source of candidates and said that social recruiting is one of their most sought-after training topics.
+In 2018, respondents of our global recruitment survey ranked social media as a top-3 source of candidates and said that social recruiting is one of their most sought-after training topics.

 What are the benefits of social recruiting and how do recruiters get the most out of it?

 Increased Access to Candidates ― Social media is a great way to connect with a wide variety of members of today’s workforce, who spend an average of 37 minutes daily on social media.
 It’s also a great way to engage Millennials, who currently represent 15% of the workforce and are its fastest growing segment.
 According to Forrester Research, 30 million Millennials are ready to join or have joined the workforce and another 46 million are waiting in the wings.
 The key to effective engagement on social media is to be genuine and transparent while providing useful and relevant information.
 Interact and converse with candidates rather than only advertising your job postings.

 High Visibility ― Social media networks give your agency and open jobs greater exposure in places where your target audience spends a lot of time.
 By now, most recruiting agencies have established a presence on social media websites, but suffer from a low number of visitors and limited interaction.
 If you want to gain more visibility on social networks, participate.
 Ask your clients for reviews and testimonials.
 Reward contributors in ways that spur bragging rights.
 Offer more valuable content than your competitors do.
 Become the go-to expert in your field and you will increase your brand’s exposure on social media.